 Help your student enjoy the energy of this trimester by teaching her to modify favorite poses, or to substitute similar ones, so that she can still get the satisfaction of the stretch while acknowledging the changes to her body.
 Show her how the practice can deepen with close attention to how she arranges herself; she can still build strength and endurance while protecting her joints and growing belly.

-- Encourage substitution.
+3. Encourage substitutions.
 If she misses back bending, help her do a modified Bhujangasana (Cobra Pose) at the wall.
 If she wants to do inversions, offer Prasarita Padottanasana (Wide-Legged Forward Bend) with the back of her hips at the wall and a block under her head.
 Figure out asanas that will give the satisfaction of a contraindicated pose but are less demanding on her changing body.

 By encouraging your pregnant students to back off from strenuous poses and concentrate on turning inward, you will help them enjoy the middle trimester and prepare them for the intense focus required in labor and delivery and, eventually, motherhood.